dhubler/bartend/README.md

 ### Building

-This will build everything, including binary for Pi and your current workstation so you can
+This will build everything, including binary for Pi and your current workstation so you can develop.

 ```
 make
 ```

-##OS Support
+## OS Support

 This should work on all OSes.
 If you port the `Makefile` to Windows, let me know and I'll include it with this project.